 The five circles at St Martha’s were examined by Grinsell in 1931.
 Since then one has been destroyed by the construction of a reservoir and another nearly obliterated by the path from the village.
 In 1954, E S Wood excavated Circle Number Four to the west of the church.
-He concluded from an examination of the geology that they could have been constructed anything up to 4000 years ago and that they were sacred enclosures of Bronze Age.
+He concluded from an examination of the geology that they could have been constructed anything up to 4000 years ago and that they were sacred enclosures of the Bronze Age.
+Since then it has been suggested that they are more likely to be the steads of tree-clumps of eighteenth or early nineteenth-century date.
 Due to the acidity of the sand, nothing was found but a few flakes of flint.
-Reportedly the diameter of the circles ranges from 72 feet to 77 feet although my GPS readings suggest a figure of 88 feet for the East circle.
+Reportedly the diameter of the circles ranges from 72 feet to 77 feet (22 to 23.5 metres) although my GPS readings suggest a figure of 88 feet (27 metres) for the East circle.

 The following text is adapted from Surrey Archaeological Collection volume 54, 10-16.